 The water industry in England and Wales is essentially composed of a number of regional monopolies.
 The UK government, through Ofwat, has taken progressive steps to open up competition within the industry for large industrial and commercial customers and greenfield domestic developments.
-Currently, the two main forms of competition permitted in the water industry are: (i) inset appointments and (ii) the Water Supply Licensing regime.
+Currently, the two main forms of competition permitted in the water industry are (i) inset appointments and (ii) the water supply licensing regime.
 An inset appointment is made when an existing regulated water company is replaced by another as the supplier of water and services for one or more customers within a particular licenced area.
-The WA has also extended opportunities for competition in the water industry by introducing a Water Supply Licensing regime in December 2005.
-The Water Supply Licensing regime is designed to open up a small fraction of the water supply market by permitting a licenced water supplier to provide to non-household users with an annual consumption of not less than 5 million litres either: (a) retail supply (i.e. the supply by a licensee of water purchased from a regulated water company's supply system to an eligible customer) or (b) combined supply (i.e. the introduction of water into a regulated water company's existing network for retail by the licensee to an eligible customer, plus retail supply).
+The WA has also extended opportunities for competition in the water industry by introducing a water supply licensing regime in December 2005.
+The water supply licensing regime is designed to open up a small fraction of the water supply market by permitting a licenced water supplier to provide to non-household users with an annual consumption of not less than 5 million litres either (a) retail supply (i.e., the supply by a licensee of water purchased from a regulated water company's supply system to an eligible customer) or (b) combined supply (i.e., the introduction of water into a regulated water company's existing network for retail by the licensee to an eligible customer, plus retail supply).
 A regulated water company is obliged to allow a licenced water supplier to use its network for this purpose, subject to payment of charges and certain conditions and rights of refusal.
 Ofwat is responsible for implementing the regime.
 To date, the above forms of competition have had no significant impact on Bristol Water.

 The WA implements the proposals set out in the UK government's Water for Life paper (the "Water for Life Paper") published in December 2011.
-The Water for Life Paper supported the objective of introducing greater competition in the UK water industry and stated the UK government's intention to introduce a number of reforms, including: abstraction licence trading to optimize efficient use of water resources across different regions; upstream competition through the introduction of separate network and supply licences; retail competition for non-household consumers; and the relaxation of the special regime applicable to mergers between water companies.
+The Water for Life Paper supported the objective of introducing greater competition in the UK water industry and stated the UK government's intention to introduce a number of reforms, including abstraction licence trading to optimize efficient use of water resources across different regions, upstream competition through the introduction of separate network and supply licences, retail competition for non-household consumers, and the relaxation of the special regime applicable to mergers between water companies.
 The WA amends the WIA by expanding and revising the current water supply licensing regime and adding a sewerage licensing regime.
 It also increases choice in the retail market by enabling earlier repeal of the threshold which sets the water usage limit for when non-household customers can switch supplier.
-This will allow all business, charity and public sector customers to choose their water and sewerage supplier for the first time, and enable multi-site operators to tender for one supplier.
+This will allow all business, charity and public sector customers to choose their water and sewerage supplier for the first time, and will enable multi-site operators to tender for one supplier.
 The WA also provides for the creation of a cross-border retail market between England and Wales and Scotland.
 In relation to merger control in the water sector, the WA amends the WIA to allow the CMA to determine whether or not to make a merger reference, or to accept undertakings in lieu of a reference.
 There is a new primary duty to secure the long-term resilience of water supply and sewerage systems with particular reference to managing the impacts of environmental pressures, population growth and changes in consumer behavior.
+The UK government has asked Ofwat to provide an assessment by the third quarter of 2016 of the costs and benefits of extending retail competition to household water customers.